Rmccusker86/FraudulentCharges/README.md

 * We then created categoricals, which is a column of labels, and using the get_dummies function into indicator columns.
 Which contain either 0s or 1s.
 * After that a validation set was created using a fraction of the total rows, we opted for an 80%/20% split
 * The dataset turned out to be very inbalanced so we implemented a Keras function called class_weights to balance it out.
 Simply put, depending on the inbalance it gives the portion of the data with the much lower number more importance to even out with the greater portion.
 An example, 500 samples of No and 1500 samples of Yes.
 The function would give the samples a weight of 3:1 respectively.
 * We proceeded to determine the correlation between the variables to determine how they were associated with each other.
+We removed highly correlated fields except one of each group.
 * Followed it up by getting the importances using all of the different variables defined previously in our code.
 Such as, our class_weights, correlations, sample of X, and feature importances.
 * The StandardScaler was used to transform the Dataframe to finalize our X and Y test DF's